Bacterial Cell Biology Group

 Bacterial cytoskeleton

-We study the mechanisms controlling the spatiotemporal organization of bacterial cells using a combination of
+We study mechanisms that control the spatiotemporal organization of bacterial cells using a combination of

-genetics, cell biology, biochemistry, biophysics, structural biology, and bioinformatics.
+cell biology, biochemistry, biophysics, molecular biology, genetics, structural biology, and bioinformatics.

-genetics, cell biology, biochemistry, biophysics, structural biology, and bioinformatics.
+cell biology, biochemistry, biophysics, molecular biology, genetics, structural biology, and bioinformatics.

 Our lab is located in Marburg, Germany, a beautiful historic city with more than 35 research groups working in the field of microbiology.
 We are associated with the Department of Biology at the University of Marburg, the Max Planck Institute for Terrestrial Microbiology, and the Center for Synthetic Microbiology (SYNMIKRO).